FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/README.md

 # The Sims 1 Widescreen Patcher

-This program patches `The Sims 1` to a custom resolution.
+This program patches **The Sims 1** to a custom resolution.

 ![Untitled](https://i.imgur.com/BwRreNH.png)

 ## Requirements

-* NoCD/Crack Sims Executable
+* NoCD/Cracked Sims Executable
   * This exe cannot be previously patched to a custom resolution.
 For example, if you downloaded a crack that was patched to 1080p, this program will not work.

 **Linux**